The SAFE U Initiative

 We strongly discourage the demeaning of the human condition by over-simplifying suicide and mental illness as mere psychiatric issues and personal deficiencies.

-Such voluntary work can be extremely difficult for anyone.
-So, why do we engage in suicide intervention work when it can be challenging and emotionally draining?
+Here comes an important question.
+So, why do we engage in suicide intervention work when it seems so complex and challenging?
 In the words of renowned Irish poet Brendan Kennelly,

 “Though we live in a world that dreams of ending,